lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 To install the EnergyPlusToFMU package:

-1. Download the installation file (EnergyPlusToFMU-1.0.zip) from the download page.
+1. Download the installation file from the :doc:`download` page.

-2. Unzip the installation file into any folder (hereafter referred to as the "intallation directory").
+2. Unzip the installation file into any folder (hereafter referred to as the "installation directory").

 Minimally, the installation directory should contain the following subdirectories: